Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-8-communication.md

 selecting more than a screenful may be an issue, though you can sometimes work around it by resizing the terminal or by switching to tiny fonts;
 standard output and error output may be mixed, and interspersed with output from background programs;
-layout artefacts may be included (such as spaces to end-of-line, or graphic characters that draw boxes in which text is displayed); etc.
+layout artifacts may be included (such as spaces to end-of-line, or graphic characters that draw boxes in which text is displayed); etc.
 Still, the principle of a meta-program to handle display already exists in some Human computer systems;